pop-ecx/rango/README.md

 ## Announcements
 Rango now supports Windows targets.
 Most of the linux features are ported over to windows as well.
+You can use the same format for commands in linux for windows e.g `ls` works the same in windows as it does in linux.
 It is still in its early stages and at this point does not support packing out of the box.
 You can use external packers to pack the windows binaries.